richardpizem-ctrl/Real-Time-MIDI-Notation/ARCHITECTURE_DIAGRAM.md

 # 🏗️ Real-Time MIDI Notation — MEGA ARCHITECTURE DIAGRAM (Ultimate Edition)

-This document provides a complete, high‑level overview of the entire system architecture, including
+This document provides a complete, high-level overview of the entire system architecture, including
-real‑time MIDI flow, module responsibilities, and communication pathways.
+real-time MIDI flow, module responsibilities, and communication pathways.

 It is designed for developers, contributors, researchers, and anyone studying the internal structure of the engine.

 ---

-# 🆕 A New Class of Real‑Time MIDI Engine
+# 🆕 A New Class of Real-Time MIDI Engine

-**SIRIUS / Real‑Time MIDI Notation** nepatrí do žiadnej existujúcej kategórie softvéru.
+**SIRIUS / Real-Time MIDI Notation** does not belong to any existing category of music software.
-Nie je to MIDI vizualizér, nie je to offline notátor, nie je to DAW plugin a nie je to tradičná MIDI knižnica.

-Predstavuje **úplne novú triedu softvéru**, ktorá doteraz v hudobnej technológii neexistovala:
+It is NOT:
+- a MIDI visualizer
+- an offline notation editor
+- a DAW plugin
+- a traditional MIDI library

+It represents a **completely new class of software** that did not exist before:

-### **Real‑Time Multi‑Track MIDI Notation Engine**
+## 🎼 Real-Time Multi-Track MIDI Notation Engine

-Tento typ softvéru kombinuje vlastnosti, ktoré sa nikdy predtým nevyskytli spolu:
+This engine combines features that have never been seen together:

-- plne **real‑time** spracovanie MIDI udalostí
+- fully **real-time** MIDI processing
-- **16‑track Yamaha kompatibilný** multi‑track engine
+- **16‑track Yamaha‑compatible** multi-track architecture
-- okamžitá grafická notácia (beams, stems, barlines)
+- instant graphical notation (beams, stems, barlines)
-- **velocity‑based** dynamika v reálnom čase
+- **velocity‑based** real-time dynamics
-- modulárny grafický renderer (Python + Pygame)
+- modular graphic renderer (Python + Pygame)
-- architektúra optimalizovaná pre **výskum, výučbu, živé hranie a štúdiá**
-- žiadne predspracovanie, žiadna analýza dopredu, žiadne offline kroky
+- architecture optimized for **research, education, live performance, and studio work**
+- no preprocessing, no lookahead, no offline steps

-SIRIUS tým definuje **novú kategóriu real‑time MIDI nástrojov**, ktorá dopĺňa tradičné offline notátory (MuseScore, LilyPond, Dorico) a otvára priestor pre:
+SIRIUS defines a **new category of real-time MIDI tools**, complementing traditional offline notation systems (MuseScore, LilyPond, Dorico) and enabling:

-- živú notáciu
+- live notation
-- real‑time analýzu výkonu
+- real-time performance analysis
-- výskum expresivity
+- expressivity research
-- štúdiové pred‑nahrávacie nástroje
-- vizualizáciu pre hudobnú pedagogiku
+- pre‑recording studio tools
+- visualization for music education

 ---